In this guide, you are going to learn 17 easy ways to help you lose weight after a c- section.

 It is okay to wear a belly band after a c section for the first week or so.
 It is definitely not necessary, but it may help you feel more comfortable walking around.
 This is a great belly band from Amazon.

-With that said, its’ important that you don’t rely on a belly band long term.
+With that said, it’s important that you don’t rely on the abdominal belt long term.
 That’s because you need to re-learn how to use your core muscles again.
 Especially while you are walking.

-A belly band WILL NOT help you lose weight or belly fat.
+A belly band WILL NOT help you lose any excess weight or belly fat.